-Small-prey hunters, like terriers and dachshunds, tend to show their heritage of flushing out small animals from their tunnels by burrowing.
+Small-prey hunters, like terriers and Dachshunds, tend to mimic their innate behavior of flushing out small animals from tunnels by burrowing.

 Burrowing can also be a sign of hunting behavior.
-Dogs also like to bury things for later, like a bone or toy.
+Dogs also like to bury things for later, such as a bone or toy.

-Take your pet to the veterinarian for a checkup to make sure he’s in top health.
+Take your pet to the veterinarian for a checkup to make sure they’re in top health.
 You can also find certified dog trainers or behaviorists.

 My Dog’s Digging Ritual

-Lenny seems to enjoy his nightly ritual, and once he finds the right spot and has his bed the way he likes it, he sleeps happily through the night right next to mine, ready to jump up in the morning and get me up and out to the park.
+Lenny seems to enjoy his nightly ritual, and once he finds the right spot and has his bed the way he likes it, he sleeps happily through the night right next to my own bed.